aecwells/hwautomation/docs/FILE_ORGANIZATION_PHASE2.md

 ### 📁 **Improved Discoverability**

-- New developers can easily find Phase 2 examples
+- New developers can easily find BIOS/firmware examples
 - Test suite is comprehensive and well-organized
 - Documentation is centralized and accessible